-In 2014, researchers from the University of Budapest looked into this effect more closely.
-They studied 27 people and found significant differences in sleep quality between the first and second nights.
+Back in 2014, researchers from the University of Budapest looked into this first night effect more closely.
+They studied 27 people in a laboratory setting and found significant differences in sleep quality between the first and second nights.

-Overall, on the first night people took longer to get to sleep, slept for a shorter period, woke up more often and had less of the important restorative phases of sleep.
+On the first night, people took longer to fall sleep, got less total sleep, woke up more often, and had less of the important restorative phases of sleep.

 12 of the people studied also routinely suffered from nightmares.
-And they found that this group had even greater differences in the sleep parameters between the two nights.
+The researchers found that this group had even greater differences in the sleep parameters between the two nights.

 The evolutionary theory

-So why is it then that so many people struggle to sleep in a different bedroom, even if they were previously sleeping just fine at home?
+Why is it then that so many people struggle to sleep in a different bedroom, even if they normally sleep well at home?

-And in ancient times this could have been vital for self-preservation.
-Moving from a safe cave to a new and unfamiliar area could indeed increase the danger from wild animals or other humans.
-This probably required early humans to be much more alert even when sleeping.
+In ancient times this could have been vital for self-preservation.
+Moving from a safe spot to a new and unfamiliar area could increase the danger from wild animals or other humans.
+This probably required early humans to be much more alert, even when sleeping.